Rubinder25/AutoCLI/README.md

 ### Boolean flags Shorthand

-Multiple boolean flags can be combined together e.g. `-c -u -s` can also be passed in as `-cus`
+Multiple boolean flags can be combined together e.g. `-c -u -s` can also be passed in as `-cus`.

 ### Required Flags